UTexas

 Communication Studies Minor

-This minor is open only to students who are not majoring in communication studies or communication and leadership.
+This minor is open to all students except those who are majoring in communication studies or communication and leadership.
 The minor requires 18 hours of coursework, including at least nine hours completed in residence, and at least nine hours completed at the upper-division level.
 All courses must be taken for a letter grade, unless the course is only offered on the pass/fail basis.
 Only courses with a grade of C- or better (or CR for courses offered only on a pass/fail basis) will be counted.
 Students must earn a 2.0 minimum GPA in courses counting toward the minor.
 The Department of Communication Studies reserves the right to limit the number of students accepted as communication studies minors.

 The course requirements are as follows: